Catch! Teenieping: Plot

 The series revolves around Romi, a pretty normal girl at first glance, who is actually the princess of a magic kingdom, the Emotion Kingdom.
 She came to Earth to catch all the Teeniepings: cute but very mischievous creatures that all have a unique power attached to an emotion or a concept they represent.
 They like to wreak havoc in all Harmony Town, and try everything to not be caught.
 To catch them, Romi has to transform into a magical princess with the help of some Teeniepings.
-However, she must be really careful to keep her identity secret, as the people of Harmony Village do not believe in magic.
+The people of Harmony don't know what happened, so the princess must keep her identity as secret as possible.
+Only the people closest to her can know her identity as a princess.